Sovereign49/Pong-Bevy-Rs/README.md

 --
 The app was built with wasm in mind so to run it I have used [trunk](https://trunkrs.dev/)

-To run the app use `trunk serve` it will watch for changes and update the web server apropriately
+To run the app use `trunk build` it will build the server into ./dist

+then copy the assets folder into ./dist as well and serve it with your web server of choice (I personally used python)

+Have fun!.